-sampling,tournamentsize
+sampling, tournamentsize, drawperspin

 As shown in Fig. 2.1, genetic operators need parent individuals to produce their children.
-In GPLAB these parents are selected according to one of four sampling methods, as indicated in the parameter variable sampling:
+In GPLAB these parents are selected according to one of four sampling methods, as indicated in the sampling parameter:

 - 'roulette' this method acts as if a roulette with random pointers is spun, and each individual owns a portion of the roulette that corresponds to its expected number of children (see Sect.
-3.7). - 'sus' this method also relies on the roulette, but the pointers are equally spaced [3]. - 'tournament' this method chooses each parent by randomly drawing a number of individuals from the population and selecting only the best of them.

-• 'lexictour' - this method implements lexicographic parsimony pressure [9].
+3.7). - 'sus' this method also relies on the roulette, but the pointers are equally spaced [3]. - 'tournament' this method chooses each parent by randomly drawing a number of individuals from the population and selecting only the best of them - 'lexictour' this method implements lexicographic parsimony pressure [10].
 Like in 'tournament', a random number of individuals are chosen from the population and the best of them is chosen.
 The main difference is, if two individuals are equally fit, the shortest one (the tree with less nodes) is chosen as the best.
-This technique has shown to effectively control bloat in different types of problems (see [9] for details).
+This technique has shown to effectively control bloat in different types of problems (see [10] for details). - 'doubletour' this method implements a double tournament that applies two layers of tournaments in series, first for fitness and then for parsimony (or the other way around) [11].
+If the first tournament selects based on fitness, the second one selects based on size (number of nodes), and vice-versa.
+This tournament uses two internal parameters that can only be changed in the function doubletour.m itself: a switch called do_fitness_first that indicates whether the first tournament is based on fitness (do_fitness_first=1) or size (do_fitness_first=0, the default value), and a value D between 1 and 2 that indicates the size of the parsimony tournament.
+When two individuals participate in the parsimony tournament, the smaller one wins with probability D/2, else the larger wins.
+D=1 is random selection, while D=2 is a plain parsimony tournament of size 2.
+The default is D = 1.4.
+The size of the fitness tournament is the same as indicated in the tournamentsize parameter.
+This technique has shown to effectively control bloat in different types of problems (see [11] for details).

-When either of the tournament methods is chosen, the number of individuals participating in each tournament is determined by the parameter variable tournamentsize.
+When either of the tournament methods is chosen, the number of individuals participating in each tournament is determined by the tournamentsize parameter (except in the parsimony tournament of 'doubletour').
 Like gengap (see Sect.
-3.10), the value of this parameter can represent either the absolute number of individuals (tournamentsize>=1), or a proportion of the population size (otherwise).
-When the tournament method is chosen and tournamentsize is left blank (tournamentsize=[]), GPLAB sets it with the default value (10% of the population size or 2, which one is larger) in the beginning of the run.
+3.11), the value of this parameter can represent either the absolute number of individuals (tournamentsize>=1), or a proportion of the population size

+(otherwise).
+If it represents an absolute number, it will remain fixed throughout the run, even when variable size populations are used (see Sects.
+3.13 and 3.14), but if it represents a proportion then it will be updated during the run in a state variable with the same name (see Sect.
+4.10), so that the selective pressure is maintained when variable size populations are used.
+When the tournament method is chosen and tournamentsize is left blank (tournamentsize=[]), GPLAB sets it with the default proportion, 1% of the population size in the beginning of the run.
 If tournamentsize equals 1, the selection of parents is random; if tournamentsize equals the population size, only the best individual in the population is chosen to produce all the offspring.
-The tournament method does not need to know the expected number of children of each individual, unlike the other two methods.
+The tournament-based sampling methods do not need to know the expected number of children of each individual, unlike roulette and sus.